-THE TWENTY THIRD INSTALLATION OF THE BELLEBOSS SERIES
+THE TWENTY THIRD INSTALMENT OF THE BELLEBOSS SERIES

 P.S Don’t forget to click that subscribe button at the end of the page so you can keep up with all the latest Belleboss Interviews!

 I hoped that with this series, I would find a way to appreciate the incredible South Asian women of our generation, who are breaking boundaries and paving new paths for themselves.
 Moreover, I would like you to take a little bit of your time to realize how incredible the women around you are.

 Especially if you are a woman!
 I know that at least one woman’s story in my #BelleBoss series will inspire you to follow your dreams, your vision and most importantly your heart.
 Even if that means breaking a few rules and many societal prejudices along the way.

 1) Could you please give us a little introduction to yourself?

 I’m Senuri Ranatunga, a 21-year-old university student studying Politics and International Relations at the University of Nottingham.
 I’m currently living in the UK As for my childhood, it has definitely had a huge impact on what my passions are.
 My childhood experiences are the reasons I picked this specific degree and travel as a hobby.

 My family travels quite a lot.
 So from a very young age going to places and experiencing new cultures became something I enjoyed and later on became passionate about.

 I’m one of those people who loves walking around a new city, speaking to the locals and trying out their cuisine.
 I like to experience the cultures and traditions of each place I visit and that passion for travelling and experiencing new cultures and sharing it with my friends is what made me share my experiences on Instagram and start my personal blog.
 Coincidentally my first trip overseas was to the UK when I was just 10 months and for now, it’s my second home.